-ArtReach of Red Wing is a 501(c)3 non-profit organizations whose mission is to provide access to the arts and the enrichment it brings.
-ArtReach’s primary focus is to provide meaningful experiences to those with limited access to the arts.
-We envision a community connected through the healing power of art, and strive to provide diverse art experiences for people of all ages and abilities in a comfortable and encouraging atmosphere.
+ArtReach of Red Wing is a 501(c)3 non-profit organizations whose mission is to promote creativity and provide quality visual arts opportunities to people of all ages and abilities.
+We envision a community connected through the healing power of art, and strive to provide diverse art experiences in a comfortable and encouraging atmosphere.

 Through our community programs and partnerships with other local social-profit agencies, ArtReach is able to serve more than 1000 people each year.
 ArtReach is a pioneer in innovative, community-focused programming such as monthly Free Art Days for children, affordable continuing ed art classes for adults, summer arts camp, open studio time for aspiring artists, and our partnerships to provide healing art experiences for local support groups.